zhangp365/XVerse/README.md

 </p>

 ## 🔥 News
+- **2025.7.8**: Supports low VRAM inference, can run the XVerse model in 24GB VRAM.
 - **2025.6.26**: The code has been released!

 ![XVerse's capability in single/multi-subject personalization and semantic attribute control (pose, style, lighting)](sample/first_page.png)